yunarch/config-web/README.md

 > A curated set of linters (ESLint, Oxlint, Biome), formatters (Biome, Prettier), TypeScript configurations for web projects, and useful CLI tools.

-With `@yunarch/config-web`, you get a well-balanced setup for your web projects, eliminating the hassle of manual configuration.
-These configurations serve as a strong foundation that you can extend and customize as needed.

 > [!NOTE]
 > This package is pure [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 This means you need to ensure to use an **ESM-Compatible Environment** (Your runtime or bundler must support ESM) and enable **Package Type module** by adding the following to you `package.json`:
 >